logo

 • Mental Health

-In month 6 of pregnancy, physical changes become more noticeable and may impact your mood along with hormonal fluctuations.
+Physical changes in month 6 of pregnancy become more noticeable and may impact your mood and hormonal fluctuations.
 Focus on self-care by staying connected with loved ones, staying active and nourished, and ensuring adequate rest.
 If you feel overwhelmed, consult a professional for the best advice.

 FAQs